 As responsible farmers, we care about the health, welfare and quality of our thriving fish.
 We have a dedicated health care team for our salmon that follows a health care management plan.
 Pictured left is Blair, a veterinarian in fish health.
 He is performing a routine gill check to monitor the health and wellbeing of our salmon.

 Our feed is specially formulated by nutritionists, third-party aquaculture certified and contains vitamins, minerals and no growth hormones.
 This feed provides enough energy for our salmon to thrive whilst also supplying all the essential nutrients for healthy growth.

 Salmon get their signature pink flesh colour from their diet, whether wild or farmed.
-We don’t dye our salmon or use antibiotics.
+We don’t dye our salmon or use growth hormones.
 Wild salmon consume krill which contain a healthy antioxidant called astaxanthin.
 For our sustainably farmed salmon, we add this ingredient to our fish feed feed to mimic the diet of wild salmon.
 Just like we need Omega-3 in our diets, salmon need astaxanthin for their good health.

 Our salmon pens contain 99% water and only 1% fish, making it one of the lowest density levels globally and leaving ample space for our fish to swim around in.

 How we care for our ocean

 We take pride in ensuring our operations have minimal impact on the health of the ocean and waterways in our commitment to growing healthy and nutritious salmon sustainably.

 The health of the seabed underneath our pens is important to us.